instructure/inst-jobs/README.md

 at the very end of this section.

 For "The Rails Way" to work there are two changes that need to be made to your application.

 First you'll need to add Sinatra and `sinatra-contrib` to your Gemfile (these dependencies are excluded from the default list so those who aren't using this feature don't get the extra gems).
+For Rails 5.x applications, you'll need to use Sinatra 2.x, which is in beta at the time of this writing.

 Second, you'll need to add the following to your routes file:

 ```ruby
 require 'delayed/server'